 Evening dining with a changing menu to match the seasons inspired by local produce.
 Expect classic dishes with a contemporary Cornish twist in the hotel restaurant, Zacry's.

-New to the Bay for 2021, Emily Scott Food focuses on simple, seasonal and beautiful menus.
+Emily Scott Food focuses on simple, seasonal and beautiful menus.
 Inspired by nature and her love for bringing people around a table.

 From Cubs Coffee, pizza trucks and pop-up cocktail bars, to beach snacks.
 Various beach food pop-ups throughout the summer.

 Looking to explore further?
 Ten best restaurants on the north coast of Cornwall.

 A 25-metre ocean-view swimming pool, cardio room, cliff-top hot tub and Finnish sauna.
 Treatments with land&water products and an elevated decked terrace with views across Watergate Bay.